Codiving/interval-overlap/README.md

 //   }
 // ];

-// find intervals that overlap with a specific range const intervalsInRange = intervalOverlap.findIntervalsInRange(2, 7);
+// Find intervals that overlap with a specific range const intervalsInRange = intervalOverlap.findIntervalsInRange(2, 7);
 console.log(intervalsInRange);
 // [